MRD8456/human-fatigue-digital-twin/README.md

 While we were adjusting the new formula that we used as the core of our system it was obvious that both of the variables should represent the same thing in order to be able to do any calculations , so  we faced a problem which was that if we treated the S for sleepiness it would sense for the KSS scale because  it is an scale for alertness and if we change the value of S to alertness in order to match the C value , then we would be stating that the longer you stay awake , the more focused you would get.

 So to address this issue we gave the S a negative value in our equation which resulted in the C-S formula, which is supported by a simple example where we calculated the following values using the related equations  S(taw=0)=2.4-just woke up , minimal sleep pressure- S(taw=24)=9.20-24 hours awake- this example shows that choosing the C-S as the core of our program is an accurate decision.

+Custom KSS model :

+While we decided to use C-S as our core equation , we faced another problem while we were testing the actual equation and that was the resulted number exceeded from the normal KSS model max which was 9.

+So to address this issue, we decided to change the value of a and b in the original KSS model and replace them with our own calculated number since our equations are different from the equations that resulted the fixed values of a and b.

+the final formula resulted as : 9-[(C-S)-(-16.8)/(0.1-(-16.8))]*(9-1)

+Deciding a 12% break bonus :

+While we were trying to finalize a formula for break bonus so that we could add it to our core C-S formula so that we could include energy boost from taking a break, to add this break bonus we had choice of using a percentage between 10%-15% of model's total range which makes it around (1.5-2.5)  and to accurately choose the number , we used a simple example in order to find out which number would make more common sense in the real world and represents a better safety flagging if included in our equation.

+For the example we considered a worker that has been awake for 10 hours (Alertness-level=-3.501).At break bonus=15% which almost equals 2.54 bonus, that worker's score would jump to nearly neutral(-0.96) right after the break which is suggesting that the break erased all signs of tiredness signals but if we fix the break bonus on 12%  and redo the calculations we realize that it only produces a -1.5 after bonus which is more realistic and better in case of safety flagging.
+So we decided to use 12% of the whole model's alertness range as our break bonus.